phoekz/raydiance/src/blog/posts/20230202-234700-offline-rendering-mode.md

     <source src="media/offline-rendering-mode/title-vp9.webm" type="video/webm" />
 </video>

-The raytracer can now run "offline", which means that we never start up the Vulkan rasterizer, and the program exits after rendering is done.
-This mode can be used to generate offline rendered animations at high sample counts.
-The title animation is built from 60 frames, each rendered at 256 samples per pixel.
+The raytracer can now run "offline," which means that we never start up the Vulkan rasterizer, and the program exits after rendering finishes.
+This mode can generate offline rendered animations at high sample counts.
+The title animation contains 60 frames, each rendered at 256 samples per pixel.